Integripedia Topic

 Visual Inspection

-Visual inspection can be used for internal and external surface inspection of a variety of equipment types, including storage tanks, pressure vessels, piping, and other equipment.
+Visual inspection is routinely used for internal and external surface inspection of a variety of equipment types including storage tanks, pressure vessels, piping, and other equipment.

 Visual inspection is simple and less technologically advanced compared to other methods.
 Despite this, it still has several advantages over more high-tech methods.
-Compared to other methods, it is far more cost effective.
-This is because there is no equipment that is required to perform it.
-For similar reasons it also one of the easiest inspection techniques to perform.
-It is also one of the most reliable techniques.
-A well-trained inspector can detect most signs of damage.
+Compared to other methods, it is far more cost effective because there is often no equipment required; just the eyes of a knowledgeable inspector.
+For similar reasons, it is also one of the easiest inspection techniques to perform.

 Related Topics